SSProve/ssprove/README.md

 ## Axioms and assumptions

-Throughout the development we rely on the axioms of functional extensionality and of proof irrelevance, as well as propositional extensionality as listed
+Throughout the development we rely on the axioms of functional extensionality and propositional extensionality as listed below:
-below:

 ```coq
 propositional_extensionality : ∀ P Q : Prop, P ↔ Q → P = Q